lexman/tuttle/doc/tutorial_errors.md

 lexman@lexman-pc:~/tuttle_tutorial$
 ```

-Tuttle tryed to get back from the updated process but an error occurred once again.
-Well, if rebooting windows solves
+Tuttle tried to get back from the updated process but an error occurred once again.
+Is it still our fault ?
+Well, if
-  issues, why not `tuttle run` again ?
+rebooting windows solves many issues, why not `tuttle run` again ?

 ```console
 lexman@lexman-pc:~/tuttle_tutorial$ tuttle run